DigitalFabricationLab-NYIT-SoAD/resources/CNCmills/README.md

 ### Step 2: CNC Cut Appointments

 *Students will schedule their Machining Appointment at the end of their CAM Setup Appointment with the CNC Technician.
 File cut time will be determined during the CAM Appointment.
-Cut times can take anywhere from 10 minutes (Carvey) to 3+ hours (Techno).*
+Cut times can take anywhere from 20 minutes to 4+ hours.*

 ***Appointment Requirements***